About This Chapter

 19. J.D.
 Salinger: Biography, Stories & Facts

-This lesson will explore J. D. Salinger.
+This lesson will focus on J. D. Salinger.
 We'll look at his life and work, the context in which he was writing, the critical reception he received and his influence on others.

 20. The Call of the Wild: Themes & Analysis